libremente/libremente.github.io/_posts/2016-06-29-amazon-bug.md

 header-img: "img/post-bg-02.jpg"
 ---

-Today while browsing for a new pair of hearphones I encountered this interesting behaviour of the Amazon marketplace search.<br> By inserting the keyword **auricolari** the result is the following:
+Today while browsing for a new pair of earphones I encountered this interesting behaviour of the Amazon marketplace search.<br> By inserting the keyword **auricolari** the result is the following:
 <br><br>